McGurk's Bar bombing: Claims of responsibility

 That same day, several newspapers received telephone calls from someone claiming to be a spokesman for the "Empire Loyalists".
 Their statement to the Belfast Telegraph was:We [the Empire Loyalists] accept responsibility for the destruction of McGurk's pub.
-We placed 30lb of new explosives outside the pub because we had proved beyond doubt that meetings of IRA Provisionals and Officials were held there.
+We placed 30 lb of new explosives outside the pub because we had proved beyond doubt that meetings of IRA Provisionals and Officials were held there.
 The "Empire Loyalists" had made only one other claim of responsibility; for bombing a community centre on 12 November.
 The RUC, however, had no intelligence about such a group; suggesting that it may have been a covername.

 On Tuesday 7 December, a youth claimed to have seen a man acting oddly at a phone kiosk the night before.
 He said the man was wearing a jacket with a UVF badge on it.
 The youth claimed to have checked the kiosk after the man left and found a torn bit of paper.
 When put together, it included the lines:We the Empire Loyalists wish to state that we did not destroy McGurk's public house as an act of retaliation ...
 Furthermore we do not require the forensic experts of the Army to cover up for us ...
 We shall not issue any further statements until we exterminate another rebel stronghold.

 In the days following the bombing, the RUC received a letter signed by "Chief of Staff, UVF" claiming that the UVF bombed the pub because an IRA meeting was due to take place there.
 It said that two UVF members entered the pub, had a drink and asked the barman to mind a package while they "ran an errand".
 Witnesses told the RUC, however, that there had been no strangers in the pub and that nobody had left a package.
 Three other unsigned letters were sent to the RUC, claiming it was an IRA bomb "in transit" and that two IRA members were killed.